CS 70

 To build our asciimations, non-Sprite objects will need to be able to read the contents of our sprites.
 That information is stored in a private data member, which is good—it means that other objects can’t change it unless we let them!
 We will provide access to their contents through the public getCharAt(int row, int col) member function that returns the cth character in the rth row of the sprite’s character array.

 We’ve given you the start of a parameterized constructor for a Sprite.
-It takes one parameter—a reference to a string that represents the filename containing the characters we should read into the Sprite’s contents.
+It takes one parameter—a string that represents the filename containing the characters we should read into the Sprite’s contents.
 This file will always contain one line that consists of all the characters of the sprite.
 You can assume that the file has the right number of characters.

 The parameterized constructor is currently unfinished.
 It is up to you to complete it so that it creates a valid Sprite object.
 The hints below may be helpful.